Our Amazing Volunteers at the Pearl Harbor Visitor Center!

 “Safety is first out here.
 After that, once everyone’s aboard and nobody’s leaning over the rails, you can start talking to people.”

 Park Volunteer Rick smiles as he says it, but it’s clear he’s serious about visitor safety on the USS Arizona Memorial.
-He volunteers here two times a week, five or six hours per day, and helps park rangers answer questions, give talks about the USS Arizona and her crew, and escort visitors on and off the memorial.
+He volunteers here two times a week, spending five to six hours each day helping park rangers answer questions, giving talks about the USS Arizona and her crew, and escorting visitors on and off the memorial.

-After 23 years in the US Marine Corps and 21 years teaching for Hawaii Pacific University, Rick retired from the workforce in 2011.
-About three years ago, he started volunteering at Valor after he visited the memorial again with his grandson.
+After 23 years in the U.S. Marine Corps and 21 years teaching at Hawaii Pacific University, Rick retired from the workforce in 2011.
+About three years ago, he started volunteering at VALR after he visited the memorial again with his grandson.

-“I hadn’t been out here for a while, and all the sudden I said, ‘Wow, this is a very special place.’
-I saw a volunteer out here, [and] I saw the rangers doing their professional work, so I inquired.”
+“I hadn’t been out here for a while, and all of a sudden I said, ‘Wow, this is a very special place.’
+I saw a volunteer out here and the rangers doing their professional work, so I inquired.”

 His favorite part of volunteering at the memorial?

-Thank you for all you do, Rick!
-We are so grateful to you and all our volunteers for the hard work you do each and every day.
+Thank you, Rick, for all you do!
+We are so grateful to you and all our volunteers for the hard work you put in each and every day.

 Jimmy working with ParkEDU Specialist Lau on a distance learning program.